 The Museum of Public Relations is a 501(c)(3) educational institution chartered by the New York State Board of Regents to serve the world's growing community of public relations students, educators, researchers and practitioners.
 Founded in 1997, the museum is considered the field’s primary repository for documents covering the evolution of the field over the last century.
 Its archives include more than 600 significant books (many first editions and signed); dozens of artifacts; correspondence; photographs of historically significant people and events; examples of old media technologies; and a digital archive of video taped oral histories.
 It is considered the world’s largest collection of materials documenting PR history.

-Founded in 1997, the museum is now in residence at Baruch College’s Newman Library Archives and Special Collections, where it is open to the public by appointment for tours, guest lectures and research.
-The museum provides educational content and digital resources online through a web site featuring PR pioneers and program.
-Its Facebook page regularly features historical content and photos to demonstrate the important role PR has played shaping society, culture and politics throughout history.
+The museum resides at Baruch College’s Newman Library Archives and Special Collections, where it is open to the public by appointment for tours, guest lectures and research.
+The museum also has a strong educational presence online, featuring both a popular website and a Facebook page that has more than 4,000 followers from 50 countries.

 The Museum of Public Relations thanks its founding sponsors.